midas-network/covid19-scenario-modeling-hub_archive/data-processed/UVA-adaptive/2022-01-09-UVA-adaptive-Abstract.md

 ## Waning immunity assumptions
 We model waning immunity as constant rate from those who are recovered to freshly susceptible with an expected dwell time of 6 months.
 ## Other updates in model assumptions from previous rounds (e.g., changes in reporting outcomes due to Omicron)
 Previous round did not include the reduced serial interval described above.
-We did not model changes to case ascertainment which almost certainly has happened as we have observed case positivity levels over 20% for some time and the perponderance of "at-home" testing has led to fewer confirmed cases.
+We did not model changes to case ascertainment which almost certainly has happened as we have observed case positivity levels over 20% for some time and the preponderance of "at-home" testing has led to fewer confirmed cases.